Martin’s EastwindReturn to Portfolio

-The project at Martins Eastwind involved a transformation of a hall into a gorgeous French contemporary mansion.
+The project at Martins Eastwind involved a transformation of a hall into a gorgeous, French, contemporary mansion.

 The job involved the complete makeover of the exterior façade of a building that was heavily used for catering functions.
-Great care had to be taken during the building metamorphosis to provide for the ongoing daily functions at the facility.
+Great care had to be taken during the building process to provide for the ongoing daily functions at the facility.

 Specifically, the job used dryvit on the exterior surface to begin the conversion.
 The look was enhanced with the addition of many ornate elements, including special column pilasters with scamazzi capitols.
 Balustrades adorn the roof, with urns adding to the visual appeal.